 When the intensity increases and your child loses control it’s important to take a Break.
 With young children, as young as two or three years old, have them sit in a particular place, a chair, a carpet square, the hallway, or a bottom step.
 For older children you might send them to the hall or to the parent’s room or to another quiet place.

 Of course sending a child to take a Break is often met with resistance, especially when a child is angry.
 That’s all the more reason why it’s an essential skill to learn.
 Children must learn to settle down.

 Unfortunately, parents often ramp up the intensity with their own emotion when a child gets upset.
+Anger at kids while justified is rarely wise.
 This leads to an escalation of words and a power struggle.
+Yelling isn’t necessary but firmness is.
 Now the focus is taken off the settling down of a child’s heart and instead is placed on the relational struggle with the parent.

 A Break is Not a Time Out